ftnt-cse/soc_simulator/README.md

 - Main script: The main cli
 - Modules Directory: Contain various functions libraries
-- Templates Directory: Contains the available templates to be used during the demo, each template file represents a scenario around a specific product (FortiSOAR/FortiSIEM). it is a list of dictionary objects.
+- Templates Directory: Contains the available templates to be used during the demo, each template file represents a scenario around a specific product (FortiSOAR). it is a list of dictionary objects.
-- SOCSIM_Daemon: implementing functions which require root privileges such as sending spoofed syslogs to FortiSIEM

 ### FortiSOAR Templates:
 Each scenario template is a folder containing: